Overview of Creating a DB System

 To use Oracle Cloud Infrastructure, you must be granted security access in a policy by an administrator.
 This access is required whether you're using the Console or the REST API with an SDK, CLI, or other tool.
 If you get a message that you don’t have permission or are unauthorized, verify with your administrator what type of access you have and which compartment to work in.

 For administrators: The policy in Let database admins manage Oracle Cloud database systems lets the specified group do everything with databases and related Database resources.

 If you're new to policies, see Getting Started with Policies and Common Policies.
 If you want to dig deeper into writing policies for databases, see Details for the Database Service.

-You'll need the following items to create any DB system:
+You'll need the following items to create a DB system: